 The anime adaptation of Vinland Saga was one of the big talking points of 2019, and it will continue to be for years to come, given the sheer scope of the manga it is adapting.

 Vinland Saga is an enormous epic set during the Viking age of Northern Europe.
+An ambitious and exciting place to start reading manga.

 Following the story of Thorfinn Karlsefni, a real Icelandic explorer who lived during the 11th century, Vinland Saga is a slow burn that takes its readers on an epic, snow-covered journey from Iceland and Denmark, across the British Isles, and beyond.